habibcomsats/NVFlare/docs/user_guide/dashboard_api.rst

                             Passphrase to encrypt/decrypt root CA private key. !!!
 Do not share it with others. !!!
     -e ENV, --env ENV     additonal environment variables: var1=value1

-To start Dashboard, run ``nvflare dashboard --start``.
-For the first time, it may take a while to download the nvflare image.
+To start Dashboard, run ``flare dashboard --start``.
+For the first time, it may take a while to download the flare image.

 We suggest you to set the passphrase to protect the private key of root CA.  Once it's set, you have to provide the same passphrase everytime you restart the dashboard for the same project.